TheRebelCreeper/RebelHud/README.md

 There are two ways to install this HUD.

- 1.Run RebelHUD Installer.jar.
+ 1. Run RebelHUD Installer.jar.
 It should automatically install the HUD for you.
  2. Drag the folder named custom to any of the following locations
  * C:\Program Files (x86)\Steam\steamapps\common\team fortress 2\tf\
  * C:\Program Files\Steam\steamapps\common\team fortress 2\tf\